PTSD: National Center for PTSD

 - Talk when you need to; listen when you can.
 It sometimes helps to hear the perspectives of other people who share your values and experiences.
 Take what helps and leave the rest.

 - Give it time.
 Resilience means that you bounce back in the end; it doesn’t mean that you never feel the impact of traumatic events.
-Learning to accommodate the things you experience is a continual and potentially lengthy process.
+Learning to accommodate (or adjust or adapt to) the things you experience is a continual and potentially lengthy process.

 Coping After Mass Violence: Long-Term Needs

 As time moves on, if you still feel distressed or have trouble functioning, it is important to continue with general self-care activities.
-But you may also want include some of the following strategies:
+You may also want include some of the following strategies:

 - Safety.
 To lessen worries, it can help to stay focused on specific routines of day-to-day living and seek out positive ways that help you to increase your sense of safety.

 - Media Viewing.
-Turn off the television if watching coverage of the event is increasing your distress.
+Turn off the television and take a break from social media if watching coverage of the event is increasing your distress.

 - Positive Activities Scheduling.
 Try to engage in positive, healthy, or meaningful activities, even if they are small, simple actions.
 Doing things that are rewarding, meaningful, or enjoyable, even if you don’t feel like it, can make you feel better.